toxicity188/toxicity188/README.md

 ### Hi there 👋
+I'm toxicity.
+Please feel free to send me DM if you have a any question.
+My discord name is toxicity188.

 <!--
 **toxicity188/toxicity188** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Minecraft Server
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kotlin and Java
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...